rbaron/spellcaster/README.md

 [![spellcaster Demo](https://img.youtube.com/vi/c5Yf7bW8n6s/maxresdefault.jpg)](https://youtu.be/c5Yf7bW8n6s)

 spellcaster is a home automation magic wand.
+Click on the thumbnail above to watch it in action.

 # How does it work?
 An accelerometer and gyroscope are used to capture gestures ("spells").
 Cast spells are then compared against previously stored ones.
 An action is triggered if there's a good match.